ChenPanXYZ/Pizza-Parlour/readme.md

 ### Function design
 When dicussing about the function design, we turned to the real world.
 We believed each class in our program should "make sense" as a real world Object and do its job accordingly.
-We imagine the flask routes as the the "conversasions" between the Customers and the Waiters.
+We imagine the flask routes as the "conversasions" between the Customers and the Waiters.
 The System is like the Machine that the waiters operate with when he / she hears something from the customer, and the File Dealer is like pencil so that the waiter can write down details.
 And the Order is like the real order, having order_number (id), pizzas, drinks, address and price.
 And Pizza has size, type, and toppings, drink has its name, just like the real world.
 So, for instance, here was how a function (add a pizza) was designed:
  - **We started image what is it like in the real world**
- - Customer: Hi (new conversation, Pizza Parlour is involed), **Waiter** (System is involed), I am ready (Make a new order).
+ - Customer: Hi (new conversation, Pizza Parlour is involved), **Waiter** (System is involved), I am ready (Make a new order).
  - Waiter: OK (write down the **order number**), what do you want?
- - Customer: I'd like one pizza (**Pizza** is involed), large size, vegetarian, with two extra tomatoes.
+ - Customer: I'd like one pizza (**Pizza** is involved), large size, vegetarian, with two extra tomatoes.
- - Waiter: writing down the details. (**File Dealer** is involed).
+ - Waiter: writing down the details. (**File Dealer** is involved).
- - Customer: And I'd like to use Uber (**Uber** is involed), my address is ABC.
+ - Customer: And I'd like to use Uber (**Uber** is involved), my address is ABC.
- - Waiter: writing down the details. (**File Dealer** is involed).
+ - Waiter: writing down the details. (**File Dealer** is involved).
  - Waiter: Is that all for today?
  - Customer: Yes, that's all.
  - Waiter: OK, thank you!
 Your order is on the way.
-(System is involed, update the status.)
+(System is involved, update the status.)
-That's basically how we design the functions, we connect our functions with the real world, find out which parts are involed, what kind of data is needed.
+That's basically how we design the functions, we connect our functions with the real world, find out which parts are involved, what kind of data is needed.

 The details of each function is in the **Functionality**.
 And how they work with each other is in the UML graph.